Press Release: 2023 San Juan County Property Values up 58.5%

-For tax years 2021 and 2022, the county assessor is required by law to appraise all real property at a June 30, 2020 level of value.
-For properties with a change in value, Notices of Valuation reflecting the 2022 values will be sent on April 29, 2022.
-Every year during the month of May through June 1st, owners of real property can protest the value or the classification established by the assessor.
+For tax years 2023 and 2024, the county assessor is required by law to appraise all real property at a June 30, 2022 level of value.
+Between May 1 and June 8th, owners of real property can protest the value or the classification established by the assessor.
 This protest period provides an opportunity for taxpayers to inform the assessor of errors in classification, property description, or other discrepancies that may result in a reduction in value or a change in classification.

 If you disagree with the assessor's decision, you may file an appeal with the County Board of Equalization (CBOE).
 An appeal to the CBOE must be postmarked or hand-delivered no later than July 15.
 The county board will notify you by mail of the hearing date, time, and place where you may present evidence to substantiate your case.

 Evidence includes documentation such as the sale prices of comparable properties.
 The county board will conclude hearings and render decisions by August 5.
 The county board must mail decisions within five business days of the date of its decision.
 If you are satisfied with the county board's decision, the tax bill you receive next January will be based on the valuation and classification reflected in the county board's decision.

 If you disagree with the action of the county board, you may file an appeal with the State Board of Assessment Appeals or the district court, or you may request a binding arbitration hearing.
 Your appeal must be made within 30 days of the date of the county board's mailed decision.